cityofaustin/Residential-Permitting/_projects/deck/apply.md

 ---

-## What documents will I need for my deck permit?
+## What documents will I need?

+All deck building permit applications require:

 ### 1. Application